devanoxltd/revive/README.md

 ./vendor/bin/revive fix
 ```

-To dust only files that have uncommitted changes according to Git, you may use the `--dirty` option:
+To revive only files that have uncommitted changes according to Git, you may use the `--dirty` option:

 ```bash
 ./vendor/bin/revive lint --dirty